 We regularly work with our clients to help them understand their current state in terms of key risks and define a working roadmap to manage and mitigate.
 We have risk as a key element in our SIAM models and specialise in areas such as GDPR.

-Work with clients to build, justify & approve the business case for technology refresh and pro-active lifecycle management; prioritised risk mitigation of aged technologies.
+Working to build, justify & approve the business case and structured mitigation activities for technology refresh and pro-active lifecycle management; prioritised risk mitigation of aged technologies.